British Islamic Medical Association

-The British Islamic Medical Association is a British organisation which aims to serve Muslim healthcare professionals in the UK.
+The British Islamic Medical Association (BIMA) is a British organisation which aims to serve Muslim healthcare professionals in the UK.
 The association was founded in 2013 and is an affiliate of the Muslim Council of Britain and the Federation of Islamic Medical Associations.

 Campaigns

 National Health Promotion

 The British Islamic Medical Association holds regular conferences and workshops and has created tool kits to address various issues that are dealt with by Muslim medical professionals.
 One such project has been ‘Lifesavers’, launched in association with the British Heart Foundation.
 The project was carried out in collaboration with mosques in the UK, and aimed to train members of the public and Muslim communities in basic life support and cardiopulmonary resuscitation.

 In a similar project, the association has also collaborated with Cancer Research UK on a project aiming to educate members of the public and Muslim communities about bowel cancer and raise awareness about the availability and importance of bowel cancer screening services.